KanchangC/covid-vaccine-booking/README.md

 - Open command prompt and run ```python --version```.
 If everything went well it should say ```Python 3.7.3```
 - You're all set!

+### How it works via IFTTT app on Android to feed OTP to the script
+https://ifttt.com/ is used to create a SMS trigger.
+The trigger happens when the OTP SMS is received The trigger sends the text of the SMS to a REST service, I have used a free service which needs 0 setup for a shared storage

+Setup Guide for Android
+Option 1: IFTTT
+Create an account in ifttt.com (A premium paid account is recommended for a quicker response) Create a new applet
+If this..... click on Android SMS trigger
+Select "New SMS received matches search" and use CoWIN as the search key Then...
+Choose a service named Webhooks and then select make a web request Paste the url: https://kvdb.io/SK2XsE52VMgzwaZMKAK2pc/XXXXXXXXXX replace XXXXXXXXXX with your phone number Method is PUT
+Content Type PlainText
+Body: Add ingredient and select Text
+On your android phone, install ifttt app
+Login
+Ensure that the battery saver mode, and all other optimizations are removed.
+Allow the app to read SMS.
+The appshould always run (This is the key for quick response).
+Note:
+1. ifttt configured will ONLY read OTP received from cowin.
+2. Use IFTTT at your own risk and go through the privacy and data collection/share policy of IFTTT.